 Share, share, share

 One of the missteps we see most frequently among our nonprofit clients is a failure to adhere to the marketing goals they so diligently set.
-Yes, your organization changes throughout the year, and your marketing goals need to remain somewhat flexible.
+Yes, your organization changes throughout the year, and your nonprofit marketing goals need to remain somewhat flexible.
 But aim to stick to them, at least on a high level, through the entire time period for which they were set.
 If you’ve set your goals properly in the first place, they should be both broad enough and important enough to evolve as your organization does, at least until it’s time for your next planning session.
+If you need some inspiration for setting goals you can stick to, check out this nonprofit marketing plan example.

 Nonprofit marketing goals are only part of an effective plan